-332.341.
-The Clean Water Act prohibits the discharge of any pollutant into the navigable waters of the United States with nout a NPDES permit authorizing such discharge.
-See 33 U.S.C. §§ 1311(a), 1342.
-The Permit authority orizes discharge of treated stormwater from three distinct outfalls; however, there is additional rune off occurring from the Providence Terminal that is not authorized by the Permit.
-334.343.
-During rain even ts, runoff flows down an embankment located on the Providence Terminal property directly into t the Providence River.
-See Ex. $CD$ .
-The Providence Terminal also discharges stormwater containing pollutants directly into the City of Provider nce storm drainage system from an area west of Allens Avenue.
-336.345.
-These discharges s are not authorized by the Permit, and thus are unpermitted, in violation of the Permit and the C Clean Water Act.
-337.346.
-These violations are ongoing and continuous, and barring a change at the Providence Terminal and full c ompliance with the permitting requirements of the Clean Water Act, these violations will continu ue indefinitely.
-Twelfth Cause of Action er Act - Failure to Comply with Monitoring and Reporting lure to Use and Comply with Required Detection Limits Plaintiff incorpor rates the allegations contained in the above paragraphs as though fully set forth herein.
-Failure to condu act required monitoring and reporting in compliance with an NPDES Permit is a violation of the CWA.
-340.349.
-Shell has failed t to comply with the monitoring and reporting requirements in its Permit. {Cases; 00023406.DOCX} 76
+- 340. Plaintiff incorporates the allegations contained in the above paragraphs as though fully set forth herein. - 341.
+The Clean Water Act prohibits the discharge of any pollutant into the navigable waters of the United States without a NPDES permit authorizing such discharge.
+See 33 U.S.C. §§ 1311(a), 1342. - 342.
+The Permit authorizes discharge of treated stormwater from three distinct outfalls; however, there is additional runoff occurring from the Providence Terminal that is not authorized by the Permit. - 343.
+During rain events, runoff flows down an embankment located on the Providence Terminal property directly into the Providence River.
+See Ex.
+D. - 344.
+The Providence Terminal also discharges stormwater containing pollutants directly into the City of Providence storm drainage system from an area west of Allens Avenue. - 345.
+These discharges are not authorized by the Permit, and thus are unpermitted, in violation of the Permit and the Clean Water Act. - 346.
+These violations are ongoing and continuous, and barring a change at the Providence Terminal and full compliance with the permitting requirements of the Clean Water Act, these violations will continue indefinitely.

+Twelfth Cause of Action

+Violation of the Clean Water Act - Failure to Comply with Monitoring and Reporting Requirements due to Failure to Use and Comply with Required Detection Limits

-341.350.
-As summarized in Exhibit EF, Shell has often reported on its DMRs that the concentration of pollutants in the samples analyzed was "<1" ug/L. Reporting "<1" ug/L indicates that the MDL Shell is using for the pollutants is one ug/L, and the amount of pollutant in the analyzed samples was below the detection limit of one ug/L. 342.351.
+- 347. Plaintiff incorporates the allegations contained in the above paragraphs as though fully set forth herein. - 348.
+Failure to conduct required monitoring and reporting in compliance with an NPDES Permit is a violation of the CWA. - 349.
+Shell has failed to comply with the monitoring and reporting requirements in its Permit. - 350.
+As summarized in Exhibit F, Shell has often reported on its DMRs that the concentration of pollutants in the samples analyzed was "<1" ug/L. Reporting "<1" ug/L indicates that the MDL Shell is using for the pollutants is one ug/L, and the amount of pollutant in the analyzed samples was below the detection limit of one ug/L. - 351.
 The MDL expressly required in the Permit for total xylenes, benzo(a)anthracene, benzo(a)pyrene, benzo(b)fluoranthene, benzo(k)fluoranthene, chrysene, dibenzo(a,h)anthracene, and indeno(1,2,3-cd)pyrene is not "one" ug/L; it is 0.5, 0.013, 0.023, 0.018, 0.017, 0.15, 0.03, and 0.043 ug/L, respectively, all values below one.
-For these pollutant parameters, reporting "<1" ug/L is a violation of the Permit.
-343.352.
-By reporting these pollutants as "<1", where "1" is orders of magnitude greater than the required monitoring level for these pollutants, Shell has not documented the level of toxicity of its discharge in conformance with the Permit's requirements.
-344.353.
-Shell's inadequate monitoring and reporting provide little to no useful information regarding the quality or characteristics of these pollutant discharges from the facility.
-345.354.
+For these pollutant parameters, reporting "<1" ug/L is a violation of the Permit. - 352.
+By reporting these pollutants as "<1", where "1" is orders of magnitude greater than the required monitoring level for these pollutants, Shell has not documented the level of toxicity of its discharge in conformance with the Permit's requirements. - 353.
+Shell's inadequate monitoring and reporting provide little to no useful information regarding the quality or characteristics of these pollutant discharges from the facility. - 354.
 By failing to conduct required monitoring for pollutant discharges and failing to comply with reporting requirements, Shell is violating the Permit and the Clean Water Act.
-346.355.
-These violations are ongoing and continuous, and barring a change at the Providence Terminal and full compliance with the permitting requirements of the Clean Water Act, these violations will continue indefinitely.